-The growing acceptance of remote work has led to fewer in-person interactions.
+The negative side of remote work is having fewer in-person interactions.
 It’s also led to a general lack of communication.
 Poor communication also sometimes results from several factors including poor leadership, unclear organization, and the individual skills of the workers.
 In fact, if a workforce, in general, has poor communication skills, misunderstandings may become common.

 Another major reason for poor communication comes from a lack of emotional intelligence in the workplace.
 Strong emotional intelligence among workers means they build solid relationships.
 They work together as a team, which of course indicates they communicate well with each other.
 This goes the same for leaders, who must work on improving their own emotional intelligence to create a company culture that tries to better their communication practices at every turn.
 Emotional intelligence helps everyone understand each other, increasing social awareness in the process.

 Toxic workplace cultures can also hinder communication.
 If leaders don’t create the conditions for a safe environment where open communication happens, people will likely choose not to communicate at all.
-For example, an employee with a great idea for improving productivity may not share his idea because management never listens to him.
-Or a worker may not alert her boss about a potential problem because the boss only pretends to listen while not actually doing anything about it.
+For example, an employee with a great idea for improving productivity doesn’t share it because leaders have an issue with active listening.
+Or a worker may not alert their boss about a potential problem because they fear they won’t be heard.

 The Effects of Poor Communication